protege_pizza

 This book intentionally bridges both worlds.

-The objectives is to create A Practical Ontology Engineering Handbook that remains:
+The objective is to create A Practical Ontology Engineering Handbook that remains:

 The book therefore combines: